Renderers & Frame Limit

 This is a big disadvantage because you know have more sound to filter out hearing other people footsteps.
 So its highly recommended to limit the fps / frame limit to stop the game from accelerating.
 The inconsistent FPS also has negative influence on the game mouse tracking.

-Another side effect is that above a certain fps between 100 and 200 some texture bugs might happen, this first starts with things like the UT99 style dynamicly updated scoreboards you see in map to potentially other animated textures.
+Another side effect is that above a certain fps between 150 and 160 some small texture bugs might happen, this first starts with things like the UT99 style dynamicly updated scoreboards you see in maps.
+On very high fps value's (for UT/TO) like 300+ other animated textures might behave strange, stop moving, or stop being animated etc.